A-Z Artist Index Compilations Record Labels Media

 Musically it's not completely successful.
 At times it is reminiscent of the Mahavishnu Orchestra, but at other times it strays into pomp rock territory.
 Mark J.Prendergast describes it as follows:

 Joe played with various outfits in the 1980s.
-He was with the Electric Ceilidh Band who released a 12-inch EP in 1983.
-He lived in Germany for much of the decade and a curious album entitled "Milesian" came out on the German Entente label in 1986; what purports to be new recordings is in fact a straight reissue of "Gaodhal's Vision"!
+During 1979-80 he played with Scottish folk-rocker New Celeste but doesn't appear on their late 70s LP.
+During 1981-1983 he played with the New Ceilidh Band, probably AKA the Electric Ceilidh Band, who released a 12-inch EP in 1983.
+He played again with Henry McCullough, Crannog, and among others.
+He lived in Germany for part of the decade and a curious album entitled "Milesian" came out on the German Entente label in 1986; what purports to be new recordings is in fact a straight reissue of "Gaodhal's Vision"!
 One can only guess at the reason for this subterfuge.
 It was released on LP and CD, making the 2004 CD the second CD issue!

 Joe contines to play up to this day and currently fronts Shkayla.
 He still plays material from "Gaodhal's Vision" and it sounds better now live than it did in 1977 on record.
 Check youtube for evidence of this where a number of recent live performances of tracks like "The Battle" and "Poets and Storytellers" can be found.